LeeOkeefe/slayer-assistant-plugin/README.md

   - Have a button next to each location, which shows the user the fastest routes
   - Restructure the data to make it easier to manage / extend
   - Items and alternatives i.e. "Anti-dragon shield OR Dragonfire shield" instead of listing both separately
+  - Longer lines in the combat tab table have an ellipsis, but should have line wrapping instead
 ```